bicf/gtm-to-csp/README.md

 # GTM-to-CSP

-This's a tool (PHP written) to suit a Google-Tag-Manager's json for the Content Security Policy.
+This's a tool (PHP written) to suit a "Google Tag Manager"'s json for the "Content Security Policy".

 GTM to CSP acts in two different ways:
 - creates a javascript file for each pieces of _inline_ javascript and replace'em in a new json.